Mazayd/chat/README.md

 To wrap the application in a Docker container, follow these build steps:

 1. Execute the command `sudo docker-compose up`.
-2. After the containers are running, use the command `sudo docker exec -it chat_app_1 /bin/bash` to enter inside the container.
+2. You can access the application container using the URL `ws://172.18.0.3:5000/` or `ws://172.18.0.2:5000/`.
-3. Inside the container, use the command `npx knex migrate:latest` to apply migrations.
+3. To stop the containers in the terminal where you executed the command from the first step, press the key combination `ctrl + c`.
-4. Points 2 and 3 need to be executed only once during the initial build.
+4. To remove the containers, use the command: `sudo docker rm chat_app_1 chat_db_1`.
-5. You can access the application container using the URL `ws://172.18.0.3:5000/` or `ws://172.18.0.2:5000/`.
+5. To delete images, first ensure there are no containers created from these images.
+If there are, execute the previous step, then apply the command: `sudo docker image rm postgres chat_app`.